 Let’s face it, we do all like to be beside the seaside and with summer just around the corner, for me, the prospect of fresh sea air, salty hair and sand in between my toes is very exciting indeed.

 Scotland is blessed with stunning, dramatic coastlines, and it is important to protect our waters as much as we can.
-Keep Scotland Beautiful is an environmentally-friendly charity which is co-ordinating activities in local areas in Scotland as a part of Clean Europe Day on Saturday 10 May, with particular focus on inland and coastal waters and the land around them.
-Find out more about getting involved and share your tales via the hashtag #CleanEuropeDay.
+Keep Scotland Beautiful is an environmentally-friendly charity which co-ordinates activities in local areas in Scotland, with particular focus on inland and coastal waters and the land around them.

 Meanwhile, why not start making summer holiday plans?
 Here are some ideas to inspire you to enjoy a few days by the coast.
 Don’t forget to think green on your adventures and keep Scotland’s seaside as beautiful as can be.